 - 2 tsp salt

-Gently brush the buns will a beaten egg and sprinkle them with sunflower seeds.
+- Gently brush the buns will a beaten egg and sprinkle them with some extra sunflower seeds.